| |

 It’s More Than a Cup of Coffee: Unveiling Vienna’s Best Coffee Shops

-Vienna is a city that is famous for its coffee culture, and it is not hard to see why.
+Vienna is a famous city for its coffee culture, and it is not hard to see why.
 The city is home to some of the best cafes in the world, and visitors are spoilt for choice when it comes to choosing a place to sit down and enjoy a cup of coffee.

-One thing that all of these cafes have in common is the quality of their coffee.
-Vienna takes its coffee seriously, and you can be sure that you will always be served a perfect cup of coffee no matter where you go.
+One thing that all of these famous cafes in Vienna have in common is the quality of their coffee.
+Vienna takes its coffee seriously.